woolel/gliesbookstorage/docs/28_Energetics of Agroecosystems.md

-## 20. Energetics of Agroecosystems
+## chapter 20.
+Energetics of Agroecosystems

 Energy is the lifeblood of ecosystems and of the biosphere as a whole.
 At the most fundamental level, what ecosystems do is capture and transform energy.